ByteBard7881/Go-Lang/README.md

 - **array.go**: Examples of array operations in Go.

 ### CRUD (Create, Read, Update, Delete)
-- **crud.go**: Example of all crud operations such as get, post, delete, update.
+- **restful.go**: Example of all restful api operations such as get, post, put, delete.

 ### Condition
 - **cond.go**: Examples of conditional statements.